Constitution & By-Laws

 Paid HPN Members are eligible to run for office.
+A past HPN president or executive officer will chair the election committee.
 Nominations will be requested for the offices of President-Elect, Secretary, Treasurer and Historian.
 Verification of acceptance to these positions may be made prior to the printing of the ballots.
 Arrangements shall be made so that the Election Committee collects, counts and certifies the votes.

 Annual elections will be held no earlier than April 1st and no later than May 31st.
 In any race, if a candidate receives a simple majority of votes, the candidate will be declared the winner of the race.
 If no candidate earns a simple majority, the candidate with the most votes but minimally 40% of the vote shall be declared the winner of the race.
 If no candidate earns at least 40% of the vote, there will be a run-off election between the top two candidates; the winner of the run-off election will be by majority vote.